CSI-GPT: Integrating Generative Pre-Trained Transformer with Federated-Tuning to Acquire Downlink Massive MIMO Channels: Simulation Results

 \subsection{Performance of Proposed Federated-Tuning Method}

 In this ablation study, there are $U\! =\!
 600$ UEs, each having $N_{\rm FL}^s=10$ actual CSI samples.
 During each communication round of federated-tuning, 10\% of UEs, i.e., 60 UEs, are involved, and each UE conducts $K\! =\!
 2$ local training epochs with the local training rate $\eta_{l}\! =\!
 0.001$ to facilitate online fine-tuning of SWTCAN at $\rho\! =\!
 8$ and $B\! =\!
 2048$\,bits.
 The hyperparameters in (\ref{equ11}) are set to $\eta\! =\!
 1$, $\beta_1\! =\!
 0.9$, and $\beta_2\! =\!
 0.99$.
-We freeze the parameters of the SWTCAN except for the last two layers in the decoder.
+We freeze the parameters of the SWTCAN except for the last two layers \footnote{ Our study showed that freezing the last two layers of all Swin Transformer Blocks (with 3,617,280 unfrozen parameters) resulted in a final performance of -10.722 dB after 25 global epochs.
+Freezing only the last layer (2,509,299 unfrozen parameters) led to a performance of -10.299 dB, while freezing half of the last layer (2,471,667 unfrozen parameters) achieved -10.202 dB.
+The chosen freezing scheme strikes a balance between communication efficiency and performance, which is verified in the simulations. } in the decoder.
 SNR is set to 20\,dB for both downlink CE and uplink AirComp.
 For federated-tuning, computation (updating the trainable parameters $\tilde{\bm{\theta}}$) is done in the UE, and the model updates of multiple UEs are transmitted using AirComp\footnote{Note that the uplink communication overhead can be further reduced using gradient compression methods \cite{amiri2020federated}.
 Due to space limitation, this point is not discussed in this paper, which will be investigated in future.}.
 For CL, the BS collects CSI samples via orthogonal transmission, and then updates the whole model parameters $\bm{\theta}$.
 Note that $|\tilde{\bm{\theta}}|_c \!= \!$ \numprint{3617280}, $|\bm{\theta}|_c \!= \!$ \numprint{32623524}, hence $|\tilde{\bm{\theta}}|_c \approx 0.11|\bm{\theta}|_c$.

+Table~\ref{table2} characterizes the communication overhead, computation cost and computation speed of the federated-tuning (one global epoch) and the CL scheme (one CSI sample).
+For federated-tuning, communication overhead during each global epoch is denoted as $|\tilde{\bm{\theta}}|_c$, representing the number of trainable parameters of SWTCAN.
+While, the communication overhead of CL is calculated as $2PN_{\mathrm{BS}}$ for each CSI sample.
+The computation cost is measured in FLOPs using the torch-summary tool, where $\zeta_{\mathrm{UE}}$ and $\zeta_{\mathrm{BS}}$ represent the computation cost in federated-tuning and CL, respectively.
+Computation speed, in FLOPs/s, is indicated by $\kappa_{\mathrm{BS}}$ and $\kappa_{\mathrm{UE}}$ for the BS and UE, respectively, where their ratio $\gamma = \frac{\kappa_{\mathrm{BS}}}{\kappa_{\mathrm{UE}}}$ reflects the computational power difference between the BS and UEs.